An Overview of Insurance Web Aggregator License

 - Resume of the Principal Officer together with the copies of his/ her experience and qualification certificates;

 - Address proof of the area from where such a website would be hosted.
-Such an area can be company’s registered office or any other office for operations;
+Such an area can be the company's registered office or any other office for operations;

-- List of the individuals who will have the authority to regulate and post details on the portal about the insurance products, comparisons and guides;
+- List of the individuals who will have the Authority to regulate and post details on the portal about the insurance products, comparisons and guides;

 - A copy of the certificate issued by a practising CA stating the shareholding pattern and net worth of the company;

 - Copies of the audited accounts, balance sheets and annual report for the last three financial years;

 - Business Plan of the company for the next three years;